cookaa/cs100-F2018-inclass-starter/README.md

 ## Output

-Typing the command `gradle run` in the terminal window will produce output for your various in-class programming assignments.
+Typing the appropriate Gradle command in the terminal window will produce output for your various in-class programming assignments.
 Please ask the course instructor for assistance about how to run the different programs.

 ## Checks